metagenomics/metagenomics-tk/docs/full_pipeline.md

  * `--scratch` is the directory on the worker node where all intermediate results are saved.
  * `--databases` is the directory on the worker node where all databases are saved.
 Already downloaded and extracted databases on a shared file system can be configured in the database setting of the corresponding [database section](database.md) in the configuration file.
  * `--output` is the output directory where all results are saved.
 If you want to know more about which outputs are created, then please refer to the [modules section](modules/introduction.md).
- * `--input.paired.path` is the path to a TSV file that lists the datasets that should be processed.
+ * `--input.paired.sheet` is the path to a TSV file that lists the datasets that should be processed.
 Besides paired-end data there are also other input types.
 Please check the [input section](pipeline_input.md).

 !!! note "Parameter override"
     Any parameters defined with a double dash are parameters that override parameters that are already specified in the YAML file.